Best of the North Norfolk Coast: 20 Unmissable Highlights

 As one of the most popular North Norfolk Coast destinations, Blakeney can be busy in summer.
 A perfect crabbing location and one of the best places to take boat trips out to Blakeney Point on seal-watching tours, the small town can feel a little over-crowded in late July and August.

-For a quieter experience, walk the wonderful sea wall between Blakeney and Morston Quay and be blown away by sweeping views of muddy creeks, moored boats and a rich variety of seabirds.
+For a quieter experience, walk the wonderful sea wall between Blakeney and Morston Quay and be blown away by sweeping views of muddy creeks, moored boats, and a wide variety of seabirds.

 Tidal creek with wooden boardwalk small boats backed by orange roofed cottages